aws-samples/aws-cloudhsm-cloudformation-template/README.md

 ##### Monitoring Step Functions state machines

-You can open the AWS Step Functions console and select the cluster creation state machine to monitor progress.
+During creation of the stack, you can open the AWS Step Functions console and select the cluster creation state machine to monitor progress of the creation of the cluster and the first HSM.

-Since the processes required to create and delete clusters and HSMs may take longer than the maximum Lambda function execution time of 15 minutes, a set of AWS Step Functions state machines are created by the CloudFormation template to orchestrate management of CloudHSM resources.
+Since the processes required to create and delete clusters and HSMs may take longer than the maximum Lambda function execution time of 15 minutes, a pair of AWS Step Functions state machines are used to orchestrate these long running workflows.

 **CloudHSM cluster create state machine**